Kácov: Administrative division

+Etymology

+The name is derived from the personal name Kác, meaning "Kác's (court)".

 Geography

 Kácov is located about 25 km southwest of Kutná Hora and 46 km southeast of Prague.
 It lies mostly in the Vlašim Uplands.
 The southeastern part of the municipal territory extends into the Upper Sázava Hills.
-The highest point is a contour line at 475 m above sea level.
+The highest point is at 475 m above sea level.
 The market town proper is situated in a meander of the Sázava River.

 History

 The first written mention of Kácov is from 1318.

+Demographics

+Transport

+Kácov is located on the railway line Čerčany–Ledeč nad Sázavou.

 Sights

 Kácov is known for the Kácov Castle.
 It was built in the Baroque style in 1726–1733 for Duchess Anna Maria Franziska of Saxe-Lauenburg on the site of an older and smaller castle.
 Since 2008, it has been owned by the market town of Kácov and is open to the public.

 The Church of the Nativity of the Virgin Mary was originally a Gothic church from the 14th century.
 It was rebuilt in the Baroque style in the first half of the 18th century, Empire style modifications were made in 1819.
 After being damaged by the wind in 1845, it was completely rebuilt in 1862.